-Input Signal Selection All Ovation High Fidelity preamplifiers use very high performance, fully sealed small signal relays.
+Input Signal Selection All Ovation High Fidelity preamplifiers use very high performance, fully sealed relays for signal selection and switching.
 These devices are used in industrial, military and telecom applications, where reliability (failure rates of not more than a few parts per billion) and longevity (20+ years service life) are of the utmost importance.
 The devices we use are made in Japan and have a guaranteed mechanical life of over 50 (fifty) million operations, while the full load electrical life is guaranteed at over half a million operations.
 Since the relay in this application is only used at a fraction of its electrical rating, the electrical life is also many millions of operations ensuring a long service life.
 Importantly, the internal relay mechanism is never exposed to the atmosphere and the silver – palladium and gold clad contacts therefore remain uncontaminated and completely wear free for the 20+ year expected life of the product.

 Level Adjustment Some of our preamplifiers use motorized (to support the remote control function) Alps ‘Blue Velvet’ potentiometers, acknowledged throughout the audio industry for their excellent inter-channel tracking performance and transparent sound.
 A standard value of 10k Ohms is used and this provides the best balance between load on the source components and low Johnson noise.
 The other technique we use is a 10k 64 step relay based R2R ladder arrangement driven by a rotary encoder plus microprocessor which like the motorized potentiometer mentioned above, allows remote control to be easily implemented.
 In both approaches, signal transparency (i.e. very low or non-existent distortion and noise) and long service life to specification are the primary design objectives.